-Stock futures trade lower ahead of monthly jobs report
+Stock futures turn positive ahead of monthly jobs report

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy trading, the price of U.S. crude oil rose 89 cents to $64.72 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, the price of U.S. crude oil rose $1.57 to $65.39 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped 4.2% on Thursday after OPEC members agreed to leave most of their existing oil production cuts in place.
-Brent crude, the international standard, surged $1.10 to $67.84 per barrel.
+Brent crude, the international standard, surged $1.75 to $68.49 per barrel.

 The Associated Press contributed to this article.